Have you ever written a character with an actor in mind?

 What does the word ‘retirement’ mean to you?
 Do writers ever retire?

 My definition of retirement is “sleeping in.”
 I still have a full-time career and publish on the side.
 When retirement comes, I see it as a reclamation of work hours for other pursuits.
-I’ve been working at home for many years, so I doubt my life will change all that much.
+I’ve been working at home for many years, so I doubt my life would change all that much.

 I don’t think writers ever fully retire.
 It’s one of the few ageless endeavors.
 As long as you have your wits, you can write yourself into the grave.